Dr. Kajal Kapur

 Dr. Kapur, Principal of Kapur Energy Environment Economics, LLC received a Ph.D. in Economics from Cornell University in 1990 and has served as a specialist on energy and environment issues for more than twenty years.
 She has supported the Environmental Protection Agency’s (EPA) Office of Air Quality and Planning Standards (OAQPS) with economic analyses of air pollution control regulations since 2011.
 In 2017 and 2018, she helped develop Energy and Water Evaluation and Recommendations Reports for four Energy Independence and Security Act (EISA) “Covered” Facilities located at three National Forests (Inyo, Sequoia and Eldorado) for USDA.
 She assisted with the development of a Sustainability Implementation Plan and five Utility Invoice Analysis reports for the Army National Guard.
 The reports analyzed the electrical usage and costs of State National Guards (NGs) in Missouri, New Jersey, Texas, Virginia and California.

 She has helped Virginia localities and federal agencies with sustainability planning processes and energy conservation options for climate action plans.
 She has analyzed favorable utility policies and programs that have resulted in the installation of Combined Heat and Power (CHP) systems for EPA’s CHP partnership.
 She has provided expert advice on economic and financial issues related to small hydroelectric power plants and the carbon emission reduction potential of these plants for Kenya Tea Development Agency’s (KTDA) feasibility study.
 Dr. Kapur has analyzed the benefits of energy efficiency, renewable energy, distributed generation and other green programs in the restructured electric industry.
 She has presented testimony on utility demand side management, integrated resource planning, clean air compliance and rate issues before state regulatory commissions and directed settlement processes for the approval of utility conservation and environmental compliance plans.
 These processes included the planning, design, implementation and evaluation of utility demand side management programs.
 She has examined and testified on municipal utilities power purchase arrangements, special incentive rates and gas cost adjustment issues.
 In addition to these responsibilities, she has served as a reviewer for a prestigious international energy journal on energy conservation issues and helped EPA's, Climate Protection Partnerships Division with reviewer comments on Clean Energy-Environment Guide to Action.
 She compiled comments on the institutional, regulatory and market barriers that prevent the adoption of energy efficiency, renewable energy and combined heat and power resources and best practices to overcome these barriers at the state level.
-Dr. Kapur is a member of the Virginia State Air Pollution Control Board.
+Dr. Kapur is the Vice-Chair of the Virginia State Air Pollution Control Board.

 Ph.D.
 Dissertation, Cornell University, 1990: "Are Market Adjustments Fast or Slow?
 An empirical study of profit adjustments."
 An econometric analysis of profit adjustments using data on one hundred six US manufacturing industries.